Moving to UK from South Africa – 2025 Returning Guide

 You can apply to resume your British citizenship if you have previously given it up.

-You must have been a British citizen before and provide proof of why you gave up your citizenship and why you now want it back.
+You must have been a British citizen before and prove why you gave up your citizenship and now want it back.
 There is also a residency requirement.

 The application process requires you to fill out Form RN (Application to Resume British Citizenship), pay the application fee, and provide supporting documents.